chrultrabook/docs/docs/unbricking.md

 * Either a SOIC-8 chip clip or a WSON-8 probe

 A ch341a programmer, 1.8v adapter, and a SOIC-8 clip  are often bundled together at a lower cost, and if you're unsure if your device uses a 1.8v flash chip or a 3.3v one, it makes sense to have the adapter on hand if needed.
-You can look up the part number of your flash chip to determine which voltage it needs
+You can look up the part number of your flash chip to determine which voltage it needs.

 --------------------------